My Story

 “And now abide faith, hope and love, these three; but the greatest of these is love.” -I Corinthians 13

 I have been recovered from my eating disorder for over 35 plus years.
 The time I spend hiking or snowshoeing in the wilderness continues to be a place for inspiration.
-My husband, my 3 children and 4 grandchildren are my loves.
-Greta, my therapy dog, is my furry companion.
+My 3 children and 4 grandchildren are my loves.
+Greta and Koda, my therapy dogs, are my furry companions.
 And, the patients and their families that I see in my practice are some of the most courageous people I know.
 It takes courage to heal.

 I hope my story has inspired you to believe that your own healing is possible.
 I look forward to hearing your story.